yp2800/my-mac-os/README.md

 - Day One is my digital life journal.
 - My entire life's experiences lives encrypted in the journal.
 Adding photographs I made, the thoughts I had and events that happened to me.
 - I document and review [my life](https://wiki.nikitavoloboev.xyz/looking-back/looking-back.html) publicly too.
-- The app has integration with [IFTTT](https://ifttt.com/day_one) which I use to automatically log all [my tweets](https://twitter.com/nikitavoloboev) and [Insgragram posts](https://instagram.com/nikitavoloboev).
+- The app has integration with [IFTTT](https://ifttt.com/day_one) which I use to automatically log all [my tweets](https://twitter.com/nikitavoloboev) and [Instagram posts](https://instagram.com/nikitavoloboev).
 - If you don't journal, I suggest you to start, it is a very powerful mind cleanser and acts as a wonderful history record of your life.

 #### [Ulysses](http://www.ulyssesapp.com/) - Writing app
-- The app I use to write all my [Medium](https://medium.com/@NikitaVoloboev) articles in.
+- The app I use to write all my [Medium](https://medium.com/@nikitavoloboev) articles in.
 - All your writing in one place is the motto and the underlying design of the app.
 I hook up my [wiki](https://github.com/nikitavoloboev/knowledge) as an external folder and I love how it creates an index of everything that I can search over:
 <img src="http://i.imgur.com/Aa17RCQ.png" width="500" alt="img">